Computer Science Division

 Research interests.
-Computer security, especially security of large-scale systems and networks.
-Applications of static and dynamic program analysis to computer security.
+Computer security, systems security, usable security, and program analysis for security.
 I am currently working on security for wearable devices, smartphone security, and other topics in computer security.
 I have worked on software security, electronic voting, wireless security, sensor network security, and applied cryptography.

 Projects.
 I'm part of Berkeley's security research group.
 I am PI for SCRUB, the Intel Science and Technology Center for Secure Computing, and for the DHOSA project.
 I am also an active member of the TRUST and ACCURATE centers, and I'm part of the Science of Security project.
 In the past, I was a co-founder of the ISAAC research group.

 Publications.
 My technical papers and publications are all available online.
 Some of my technical talks are also available, too.

 Teaching.
 I am teaching CS 170 (Algorithms) in Fall 2014.
 See my past teaching.

 Students.
 I'm lucky to have the chance to work with a group of outstanding graduate students and postdocs: Nicholas Carlini, Thurston Dang, Serge Egelman, Linda Lee, Michael McCoyd, Rebecca Portnoff, and Chris Thompson.
 See also the students I've graduated.